rust-lang/rust/src/doc/rustc-dev-guide/src/const-eval/interpret.md

 ### Global memory and exotic allocations

-`Memory` exists only during the Miri evaluation; it gets destroyed when the final value of the constant is computed.
+`Memory` exists only during evaluation; it gets destroyed when the final value of the constant is computed.
 In case that constant contains any pointers, those get "interned" and moved to a global "const eval memory" that is part of `TyCtxt`.
 These allocations stay around for the remaining computation